joelibaceta/video-to-ascii/README.md

 ```python
 pip install video-to-ascii
 ```
-> The installation will copy the main script to your PATH and making it available for general use.
+> The installation should copy the main script to your PATH and making it available for general use.

 ## How to use